jessica-zy-lee/Passfort-Take-Home-Task/README.md

 # Passfort Take Home Task

- Passfort FE Take Home Task
+This is the passfort Take Home Task for Front End
+I have used axios to help me with querying the api from the front end